The 9 best Diptyque perfumes to invest in, whether you prefer sweet and floral or spicy and woody

-A beauty editor shares her in-depth reviews of the best Diptyque perfumes to help you choose a luxurious scent from the French fragrance house
+Our in-depth reviews of the best Diptyque perfumes will help you choose a luxurious scent from this famous French fragrance house

-For those on the hunt for a luxurious perfume to add to their collection, or who have decided it’s time for a new signature scent, the best Diptyque perfumes are without doubt a solid choice.
-The brand has a long history of creating interesting, inspiring and iconic scents that are loved the world over.
+Those on the hunt for a luxurious perfume to add to their collection, or who have decided it’s time for a new signature scent, will no doubt stumble across the best Diptyque perfumes.
+After all, this brand has a long history of creating interesting, inspiring and iconic scents that are loved all over the world.

-Starting out as a bazaar in 1961, Diptyque evolved into a fragrance brand a few years later with the launch of the first Eau de Toilette, L’Eau – and they have been making some of the best perfumes for women and men ever since.
-It is truly a perfume house for the perfume lover, each fragrance with its own unique story.
-Take Orphéon, a fragrant imagining of the jazz bar next to the original Parisian boutique which was frequented by the three founders – just gorgeous.
+Beginning as a bazaar in 1961, Diptyque evolved into a fragrance brand a few years later with the launch of the first Eau de Toilette, L’Eau – and they have been making some of the best perfumes for women and men ever since.
+It is truly a perfume house for the fragrance lover, each fragrance with its own unique story.
+Take Orphéon, a gorgeous, fragrant imagining of the very jazz bar next to the original Parisian boutique and that the brand's three founders visited regularly.

-The best Diptyque perfumes, tested by a beauty editor
+The 9 best Diptyque perfumes, reviewed by a beauty editor

 Why you can trust Woman & Home

 Seriously intoxicating, Do Son is a fragrance that is inspired by one of the founders’ experiences, of childhood summers spent in the picturesque Ha Long Bay, Vietnam.
-It's also Kate Moss' favourite scent.
-Tuberose really takes centre stage in this fragrance, a sweet and floral affair, paired with orange blossom and jasmine on a base of amberwood.
-It’s fresh and delicate but can still be detected on the skin later in the day, making it one of the best floral fragrances and one to consider as your wedding perfume.
-It's available in EDP and solid fragrance form, which are both ways to make a perfume last longer too.
+It's also one of Kate Moss' favourite scents.
+Tuberose really takes centre stage in this fragrance, a sweet and floral affair, and it's married with orange blossom and jasmine on an amberwood base.

 Our tester absolutely loves woody fragrances, so this particular unisex fragrance from Diptyque is one of her favourites.
-Despite this, we would say that it is also a scent for people who don’t like “traditionally” woody perfumes.
+Despite this, we would say that it is also a scent for people who don’t like what you might refer to as “traditionally” woody perfumes.
 Along with the classic cedar at the heart of this fragrance, Orphéon has the sweet added depth of tonka bean and a little jasmine.
-Thanks to these richer notes, we found it lasted well on the skin.
+Thanks to these richer notes, we found it lasted well on the skin, too.

 Who should wear this?
-Anyone who loves scents with a smokiness to them.
-It's unisex too.
+Anyone who loves scents with a smokiness to them

 Mouthwateringly fruity